dwnawesome/BettrFlickr/README.md

  2. Create a new database and import the database file "db.sql"
  3. Rename config.sample.php (in /incl/) to config.php
  4. Modify the values on the file to match your desired branding settings and matching database credentials
- 5. Create the following directories on the root: "/buddyicons/" and "/uploads/"

  # Contributing
  * If it's a new feature or improvement, please look at Flickr archives on Web Archive and/or other reference material, as this wants to be as faithful as possible.